c-frame/aframe-extras/src/pathfinding/README.md

 The `nav-agent` component will emit two events:

 - `nav-start`: Entity beginning travel to a destination.
-- `nav-end`: Entity has reached destination.
+- `navigation-end`: Entity has reached destination.

 ## Important notes